cstBipBop/MGSV-dictionary-generator/README.md

 Script location: main\decipher.lua

 Note: The first run of the script may fail due to anti-viruses scanning the exe.
 Just run it again if it crashes and it should no longer happen.
+In some cases it may happen more than once initially, just try again with the default settings until the problem resolves.

 ## Input options (this.userInput):